 Your child is gifted!
 That’s the exciting news, but now what?
 Educating gifted children is unique because they have special needs.
 And while our special education law serves their needs legislatively, we know that parents are the ones who have the most vested interest in their own children.
 No funding is provided from the federal or state levels to school systems for their gifted education programs.

 We know that you, as parents, have the most vested interest your children, and parenting a gifted child means sometimes getting a crash course in education.
-It’s an exciting time and a challenging one as you learn the ins and outs of how best to serve your child, help your school service your child, and ensure that your child receives the best education available.
+It’s an exciting time and a challenging one as you learn the ins and outs of how best to serve your child, help your school service your child, and sure that your child receives the best education available.
 AAGC wants to help you do this.
 We have put together a list of resources and references to help you learn more about your child’s giftedness and the educational resources available.
 While this is not meant to be an exhaustive list, we believe it will guide you to resources you will find useful, including some information on how to form and maintain parent advocacy groups.

 Please feel free to contact us with any suggestions or questions.
 AAGC is here to serve you and your child!